tugrul512bit/Cekirdekler/README.md

             Cekirdekler.ClArrays.ClArray<byte> array = new Cekirdekler.ClArrays.ClArray<byte>(1000);
             array.compute(cr, 1, "hello", 1000, 100);
-            // local id range is 100 here. so this example spawns 10x workgroups and all GPUs share them like GPU1 computes 2 groups, GPU2 computes 5 groups and another GPU computes 3 groups.
-Global id values are continuous through all global workitems, local id values are also safe to use.
+            // local id range is 100 here. so this example spawns 10x workgroups and all GPUs share them like GPU1 computes 2 groups,
+            // GPU2 computes 5 groups and another GPU computes 3 groups.
+Global id values are continuous through all global workitems,
+            // local id values are also safe to use.
+            // faster GPUs get more work share over iterations.
+Performance aware over repeatations of a work.